phoenixframework/phoenix/guides/deployment/fly.md

 # Deploying on Fly.io

+The main goal for this guide is to get a Phoenix application running on [Fly.io](https://fly.io).

-Fly.io maintains their own guide for Elixir/Phoenix here: [Fly.io/docs/elixir/getting-started/](https://fly.io/docs/elixir/getting-started/) we will keep this guide up but for the latest and greatest check with them!
+Fly.io maintains their own guide for Elixir/Phoenix here: [Fly.io/docs/elixir/getting-started/](https://fly.io/docs/elixir/getting-started/).
+We will keep this guide up but for the latest and greatest check with them!

 ## What we'll need